 Medicines that may increase the effect of risperidone

 - -Medicines acting on the brain e.g. phenothiazines, tricyclic antidepressants

 - -Some beta blockers (used to lower blood pressure)

 This information does not contain all possible interactions.
 Therefore, before using risperidone, tell your doctor or pharmacist of all the products you use.

 See a doctor right away.
 Take the medicine pack with you.

 In case of overdose you may feel sleepy or tired, or have abnormal body movements, problems standing and walking, feel dizzy due to low blood pressure, or have abnormal heart beats or fits.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of risperidone or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of risperidone or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.